B. Unnikrishnan

-Unnikrishnan Bhaskaran Pillai (born 14 August 1970), known mononymously as B Unnikrishnan, is an Indian film director, screenwriter, distributor and exhibitor who works in the Malayalam film industry.
+Unnikrishnan Bhaskaran Pillai (born 14 August 1970), known mononymously as B. Unnikrishnan, is an Indian film director, screenwriter, distributor and exhibitor who works in the Malayalam film industry.

 Early life

-Unnikrishnan.
-B. was born on 14 August 1970 in Pathanamthitta district in Kerala to Bhaskaran Pillai and Ponnamma Bhaskaran Pillai.
+Unnikrishnan was born on 14 August 1970 in Kollam, Kerala (present-day Pathanamthitta district in Kerala) to Bhaskaran Pillai and Ponnamma Bhaskaran Pillai.
 He married Rajeswari Menon, a professor.

 Career

 He began his film career in 1999 by writing the screenplay of Jalamarmaram directed by T. K. Rajeev Kumar, which won the Kerala State Film Award for Best Screenplay that year.
 The film dealt with the politics of water and environmentalism.
 In 2000, his screenplay Cover Story directed by G. S. Vijayan was released.
 It was a box office failure.
 He was the screenwriter of the thriller Black and White, a television serial telecast in Asianet in 2004, which won two Kerala State Television Awards.
 The serial was directed by Viji Thampi. in 2004, he wrote and directed a telefilm titled Antharangal, which won the Kerala state television award for the best telefilm.
 In 2005, he wrote, produced and directed a telefilm, Annum Mazhayayirunnu which was aired by Amrita TV.
 The Hindu wrote "The suspense that is maintained throughout the short movie, despite it being set in a domestic, sylvan setting, goes to the credit of the carefully crafted script".
-The telefilm won six Kerala State Television Awards, including Best Telefilm and Best screenplay for Unnikrishnan.
+The telefilm won six Kerala State Television Awards, including Best Telefilm and Best screenplay for B. Unnikrishnan.